Scottish Episcopal Church History

 1554 The Queen Dowager, Mary of Guise, becomes Regent of Scotland.

 1558 Queen Mary of England and Ireland dies and is succeeded by her Anglican half-sister, Elizabeth, daughter of Henry VIII and Anne Boleyn, Henry’s second wife.
-The Church of England is re-established with the monarch as its Supreme Governor.
+The Church of England is re-establshed as independent of the Church of Rome with Elizabeth as its Supreme Governor.
 Mary, Queen of Scots, lays claim to the English throne as great-granddaughter of Henry VII of England.

 1558 Sixteen year old Mary, Queen of Scots, and Francis, heir to the French throne, marry.
 Francis is just over a year younger than Mary.
 A secret treaty is signed which will make Scotland part of France should she die without an heir.